 4. Public Meeting and Decision Making Process:

 The pubic meeting will normally be held within 75 days of receiving your subdivision application.
 It is very important that you and/or your agent or solicitor attend the meeting to explain your application and answer any questions that Council may have.
 Other interested persons are also entitled to attend and to express their views about the application.
 Council will also consider verbal advice and a written report, with appropriate conditions, from the Planning Department.
-It should be noted that no final decision on the application for draft plan approval may be made until 14 days after the public meeting is held.

 5. Approval of Draft Plan of Subdivision/Condominium:

 If Council approves the application and gives draft plan approval, there will be a number of conditions that must be satisfied before final approval can be given.
 One of the conditions is that the applicant enters into a Subdivision/Condominium Agreement with the City.